-An applicant's scores on the tests below must be made available to the appropriate departments and faculty graduate committees in time for graduate study admission selection.
+An applicant's scores on the tests below must be made available to the appropriate departments and faculty graduate studies committees in time for graduate study admission selection.
 It is the responsibility of applicants to register for and take the required tests on the appropriate dates to ensure that the Office of Admissions receives the scores in time for admission selection.

-Applicants for the master's degree in certain programs at the Faculty of Arts and Sciences are required to take the Graduate Record Examination (GRE) general test and submit the score along with the application form.
-Programs that require GRE are Biology, Economics (or GMAT), Financial Economics (or GMAT), History and Archeology, Philosophy, Political Studies and Public Administration, General Psychology, Clinical Psychology, as well as the programs of MA in Middle East Studies and MA in Islamic Studies.
+Applicants for the master's degree in certain programs at the Faculty of Arts and Sciences are required to take the Graduate Record Examination (GRE) general test and submit the score along with the application.
 GRE test scores are valid for five years after the testing year in which the applicant is tested.

 Applications missing the GRE will not be considered by departments.
-Some Departments in the Faculty of Arts and Sciences recommend that applicants present GRE subject tests.
+Some departments in the Faculty of Arts and Sciences recommend that applicants present GRE subject tests.
 Applicants are advised to check with the department or program to which they are applying regarding this requirement.

-Please note that applicants for the MBA program are required to take the Graduate Management Admission Test (GMAT).
+Applicants for the MBA program are required to take the Graduate Management Admission Test (GMAT).